 Troubleshooting

-Sometimes, things do not go according to plan, and it becomes necessary to debug the debugging setup.
-A first good step is to have a look at the logging output.
+If things go not according to plan, a first good step is to have a look at the logging output of PyAvrOCD.
 If you spot a log entry marked [CRITICAL], it may tell you already what went wrong.
-If you see, for example, the message

 In general, one can distinguish between problems that prohibit the start of the GDB server and problems appearing while debugging.